microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/New-MgDeviceAppMgtMdmWindowInformationProtectionPolicy.md

 ### -ExemptApps
 Exempt applications can also access enterprise data, but the data handled by those applications are not protected.
 This is because some critical enterprise applications may have compatibility problems with encrypted data.
-To construct, see NOTES section for EXEMPTAPPS properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for EXEMPTAPPS properties and create a hash table.

 ```yaml
 Type: Microsoft.Graph.PowerShell.Models.IMicrosoftGraphWindowsInformationProtectionApp[]